Review of MedSailors Croatia Discovery: A Week Sailing from Split

 MedSailors Croatia Discovery Route Itinerary

-Before we jump into the detailed review of the Croatia Discovery Route by MedSailors that we did, please note that due to weather conditions, some things can change around.
+Before we dive into our detailed review of the Croatia Discovery Route by MedSailors, please note that due to weather conditions, some things can change and the route can be adjusted.

-However, it rarely happens, as seas in this part of the Mediterranean are usually very calm, and the weather is stable during the times when these sailing trips happen.
+However, it rarely happens, as seas in this part of the Mediterranean are usually very calm and the weather is stable during these sailing trips.

-This also meant that we could no longer dock in Palmižana at Paklinski Islands near Hvar.
-Instead, we had to spin around the whole island to arrive at Vrboska, Hvar, where we stayed for a total of two nights instead of the planned one.
+This also meant we could no longer dock in Palmižana at Paklinski Islands near Hvar.
+Instead, we had to spin around the whole island to arrive at Vrboska, Hvar, where we stayed for two nights instead of the planned one.

 So, yes, we missed out on docking at Paklinski Islands, but we got to experience rough seas with some pretty nasty waves (at least for this area of the Mediterranean 😁).
 Our skipper Jack said we became sailors that day.
 Yes, yes, we did.